Teen therapy

 the process following referral

-Our process is to have an initial conversation on the phone to ascertain if we may be able to offer support and then to meet with parents of young children and meet or speak over the phone with the parents of older children and teens.
-This conversation enables us to hear all about what is going on in the family and hear the adult’s description of the child’s current presentation and their thoughts about what might be ‘playing out’.
-If needed, there can be more than one of these kinds of conversations so that the therapist can gain a clear ‘family history’ in relation to the child.
-This is useful, particularly with children who have had a lot happen in their short lives and who are most likely to share this with the therapist via. their play.
+Our process is to have an initial consultation with parents/carers and the young person if they wish to be present.
+We recommend this consultation for young people accessing therapy aged 16 years and under.
+We will arrange a telephone conversation with the parent/carers of young people over the age of 16 years so we can can gain the necessary information prior to therapy commencing.
+This conversation enables us to hear all about what is going on in the family and hear the adult’s and young person's if desired, description of current presentations and their thoughts about what might be ‘playing out’.
+If needed, there can be more than one of these kinds of conversations so that the therapist can gain a clear ‘family history’ in relation to the young people.
+This is useful, particularly with young people who have had a lot happen in their lives and who are most likely to share this with the therapist.

-We then arrange a meeting with the child or young person, the parent/s and the therapist, in the room where sessions will take place if everyone agrees to this.
-In this meeting the therapist introduces themselves, ensures that the reasons for the child having been referred for therapy are understood and that there is a shared language around this as well as understanding.
-The therapist explains what will happen in the room; i.e. that child/young person will choose how to use the time in the room and choose what they want to think about while they are in the sessions.
-The therapist will be with them and the detail of what happens in the room will be between the two of them.
+We then arrange a meeting with the young person, the parent/s and the therapist, in the room where sessions will take place if everyone agrees to this.
+In this meeting the therapist introduces themselves, ensures that the reasons for the young person having been referred for therapy are understood and that there is a shared language around this as well as understanding.
+The therapist explains what will happen in the room; i.e. that young person will choose how to use the time in the room and choose what they want to think about while they are in the sessions.
+The therapist talks through the detail of what happens in the room with the teen and that it will be between the two of them.

 There would be a discussion of the sharing of information between the therapist and the parents/carers.
-Our therapists feel strongly that they have a role in supporting the whole family when working with children.
-This means that they will schedule regular parent meetings to look at the family dynamics with the adults and reflect on ways of parenting that will support the child in developing their self-confidence and resilience, their capacity to engage in their lives and enjoy themselves.
-With teens, it is really important that they know that the space with the therapist is protected and it may not be beneficial for the therapist and parents to meet.
+Our therapists feel strongly that they have a role in supporting the whole family, however when working with teens, it is really important that they know that the space with the therapist is protected and it may not be beneficial for the therapist and parents to meet.
 However, some teens sometimes want the therapist to be with them as they share their experiences with their parents and discuss the kind of help they feel they need.
 This can be arranged if required.
 Therapists can also support with discussions with school staff if this is something that the family feel would be useful.
+We are also able to provide a separate therapist for the parent/s if they would like some parenting support, this can be a one off session, or several sessions throughout the process of therapy if required, these sessions can be booked via the website.

 In this meeting, the therapist would also explain the limits of confidentiality in terms of safeguarding.
-If, whilst in the session, the therapist heard or saw something that made them feel worried that someone might be getting hurt (the child or someone else) then they would let the child/young person know that this information would need to be shared with certain other adults.
-The child/young person would be given the opportunity to share the information with the other person if this was possible and appropriate.
+If, whilst in the session, the therapist heard or saw something that made them feel worried that someone might be getting hurt (the young person or someone else) then they would let the young person know that this information would need to be shared with certain other adults.
+The young person would be given the opportunity to share the information with the other person if this was possible and appropriate.

-It may be appropriate for the child/teen to spend some time alone with the therapist following these discussions.
-Having 10 or 15 mins to experience being in the room with the therapist can help the individual to know if they would like to give therapy a go, or if it isn’t something that they want to engage with at that time.
+It may be appropriate for the teen to spend some time alone with the therapist following these discussions with parent/s prior to therapy starting.
+Having 10 or 15 mins to experience being in the room with the therapist can help the teen to know if they would like to give therapy a go, or if it isn’t something that they want to engage with at that time.

 The therapist will be clear about the process for compliments and complaints and will encourage the process of raising and discussing issues as they arise as this is an important part of any therapy process.